Suicide Hill

 Released in 1986, it is the third and final installment of the Lloyd Hopkins Trilogy.

+In the 1993 documentary James Ellroy: The Demon Dog of American Literature, Ellroy states that Suicide Hill is the Hopkins novel he is the most proud of.

 In an October 13, 2017 interview, actor Tom Hanks stated that he would be interested in playing the part of Lloyd Hopkins if a film or stage adaptation was to be put into production.

 Plot summary

 The novel begins with a psychiatrist's assessment recommending that Hopkins be immediately retired from duty with a full pension following the events of Because the Night (1984).

 Hopkins eludes compulsory retirement with attachment as LAPD liaison officer to an FBI bank robbery investigation.
 Hopkins then manipulates his way into robbery/homicide investigations.
 The novel's story line and characters twist and turn.